Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

 and how local rules respond to operational stress.

+This is not uncertainty.
 It is a normal and healthy reaction in an unfamiliar legal context.

-Company structures do not carry universal meaning
+Company structures in Hungary do not carry universal liability meaning across jurisdictions.

 Company forms may look similar across jurisdictions.